boxboat/dockhand-secrets-operator/docs/content/usage/crd-specs.md

      https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata

    profile	<string>
-     Name of the DockhandSecretsProfile to use for this secret
+     Name of the Profile to use for this secret

    secretSpec	<Object>
      Specification to use for creating the Kubernetes Secret